 Senior Program Manager, Sustainability Site Director, EPA Compliance Assistance Centers

-The National Center for Manufacturing Sciences (NCMS), the National Association for Surface Finishing (NASF), and the AESF Foundation announce the launch of the Surface Technology Environmental Resource Center (STERC), previously known as the National Metal Finishing Resource Center (NMFRC).
+The National Center for Manufacturing Sciences (NCMS), the National Association for Surface Finishing (NASF), and the AESF Foundation launched the Surface Technology Environmental Resource Center (STERC), previously known as the National Metal Finishing Resource Center (NMFRC) in 2017.
 STERC is the result of a new partnership among these organizations and continued grant funding from the U.S. Environmental Protection Agency and provides a wealth of useful environmental compliance information to the surface finishing and surface treatment industry.
 The new site can be accessed at www.sterc.org.

 Compliance Assistance Centers

-The Compliance Assistance Centers (CACs) program is one of our best known and long standing sustainability initiatives.
-The CACs are independent, industry-specific websites that provide key environmental compliance and best management practices information to help users better understand environmental regulations at both, the Federal and State level.
+The Compliance Assistance Centers (CACs) program is one of our best known and longest- standing sustainability initiatives.
+The CACs are independent, industry-specific websites that provide key environmental compliance and best management practices information to help users understand environmental regulations at both the Federal and State levels.

 NCMS developed and currently manages 12 CACs and 26 State Resource Locators (SRLs).
 The CACs and SRLs are funded through EPA grants and other sources.
 Each CAC covers a key industry sector, including construction, paints and coatings, transportation, metal finishing, healthcare and many others.

 Some CACs have been online for more than 15 years, providing guidance, information, access to regulations and forms, and community for stakeholders in these sectors.
-Many of the NCMS CACs offer Ask-the-Expert assistance, FAQs, technical libraries, compliance assistance tools and calculators, and on-line training, all of interest to NCMS member organizations.
+Many of the NCMS CACs offer Ask-the-Expert assistance, FAQs, technical libraries, compliance assistance tools and calculators, and on-line training.
 The service is free.

 Sustainable Product Design and Manufacturing Tools